patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 Assuming you'll be using the English version of the project, first go into the **ENG** folder.
 In there, there are two
 folders: **src** and **tests**.
 The [**src**](/ENG/src) folder contains files related to a specific topic (from the topics mentioned above), with functions with a blank body (this is where you'll add your code).
 The [**tests**](/ENG/tests) folder contains unit tests and should not be modified at all.

-To test your code, execute the **run_tests.py** file, which will output the results to the console.
-You can use an IDE to run the code or just run it from command line.
-To do the latter, first change directory to the project's ENG folder and then execute run_tests.py using Python (you might need to use a command like `python run_tests.py` or `python3 run_tests.py`).
+After adding a function body, you'll be able to run the unit tests to check if your algorithm is correct.

 At first, all tests are expected to fail.
 The goal is to fill in the function bodies (replacing the "pass" statement) to get the tests to pass (they will show an "ok" result), one by one.

+To test your code, execute the **run_tests.py** file, which will output the results of the unit tests.
+You can use an IDE to run the code or just run it from command line.
+For example, if you use Pycharm, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just the Run button).
+In case you'd like to use the terminal, you'll first need to temporarily set the PYTHONPATH variable to the project folder: change directory ("CD") to the root project folder (e.g.: if you downloaded the project into C:/myusername/project that will be the folder you'll need to CD into) and then run the following command:

+`export PYTHONPATH="$PWD"` if you're on Linux/Mac, or

+`set PYTHONPATH=%cd%` if you're on Windows

+Next, run **run_tests.py** using command:

+`python ENG/run_tests.py` (might need to replace "python" with "python3", depending on your installation).

+Since the
+PYTHONPATH environment variable has been set as a temporary variable for the current session, you'll need to set it again every time you open a new terminal (alternatively, you could set PYTHONPATH as a persistent environment variable pointing to the project folder).

-You can skip a test category from executing by commenting out (using a leading #) the related line in the **run_tests.py** file.
+If you want to skip a test category from executing, comment out (using a leading #) the related line in the **run_tests.py** file.
 The line that needs to be commented will look like this:
 `suite.addTests(loader.loadTestsFromModule(tests.file_to_skip))`.